 And although retrofitting can be applied to any type of machinery, whether milling machines, machining centres, EDM machines, lathes, presses, etc., at MTLA we specialise in centreless grinding machines.

-In other words, retrofitting represents a smart and sustainable solution to upgrade existing infrastructure and systems without incurring the high costs of complete replacement.
+In other words, retrofitting represents a smart and sustainable solution to improve existing infrastructures and systems without incurring the high costs of complete replacement.
 With economic, environmental and operational benefits, it is emerging as a key strategy for companies and institutions looking to optimise resources and adapt to the challenges of the future.

 Do you now consider how retrofitting can benefit your organisation or project?